uvsmtid/protoprimer/doc/dev_note/llm_context.md

-This file can be loaded into LLM agent for initial context.
+This file can be loaded into an AI/LLM agent for the initial context.

-## Behavior
+## Expected AI/LLM behavior

-*   Do not commit changes - human will do this after review.
+*   Do not commit or stage changes.
+Leave them.
+They will be committed by a human after review.
+*   When changes have been made, use the testing method described (below).
-*   Follow the code style defined below.
+*   Follow the code style (below).
+*   To not fix TODO-s.
+Focus on the specific task instead.
+A human will clean those TODO-s without you.

 ## Project overview

 The entire project focuses around the single file [primer_kernel.py][primer_kernel.py].
 It is supposed to work via its own copy as a stand-alone script in any client repo.
-The `protoprimer` repo self-adopts an example of such copy [proto_kernel.py][proto_kernel.py].
-There is no need to modify the copy - it is eventually automatically updated.
-The copy is also used as an initial library (before `venv` is fully configured) for scripts in [cmd][cmd] directory.

 ## Bootstrap process